 - Something they want

-Any sales representative who tries to sell without having an intimate knowledge of the features, benefits, and weaknesses of their product will not be successful.
+Any sales representative who tries to sell without having an intimate knowledge of their product’s features, benefits, and weaknesses will not be successful.

 Show that you are a product expert to create trust among your prospects.